enigma-io/boundless/CONTRIBUTING.md

 ## Development Process

-Boundless is primarily developed by Enigma employees.
+Boundless is primarily developed by [Evan Scott](https://github.com/yaycmyk) and Enigma's FE team.
 The CHANGELOG will be updated with each release and a git tag will be created.

 ## Bug Reporting
 ### What is considered a bug?